 Our Msgr.
 Cassin is an exceptionally fine man as well, and at the moment is particularly proud –and why shouldn’t he be?– of his old protégé, his new bishop.

 Annie Dixon is a parishioner at St. Francis Church in Staunton and has known Msgr.
-Cassin for over 25 years.
+Cassin for over 25 years, since he awarded Dixon Studio the commission to create the stained glass windows at St. Peter's Catholic Church in Waldorf, Maryland.